Wappsto/javascript-wappsto-wapp/README.md

 ### Sending messages to and from the background

 It is possible to send messages to and from the background and the foreground.
+When you register a event handler, it will be called for each event send.
+The return value of your event handler is send back to the sender of the event.

 ```javascript
 Wappsto.fromBackground((msg) => {